What is the Difference Between VPS and VPN

 A VPS is a virtual server for hosting websites, apps, and databases.
 It gives users a Virtual Server with Dedicated Resources.
 They can control server settings and configurations.
 Key purposes of a VPS include:

-- Web Hosting: VPS is ideal for those who need more than what shared hosting can provide.
+• Web Hosting: VPS works best for those needing more than what shared hosting can provide.

-- Application Hosting: Ideal for complex applications needing dedicated CPU, RAM, and storage.
+• Application Hosting: Perfect for hosting complex applications that require dedicated CPU, RAM, and storage.

-- Development and Testing: Provides a safe space for developers to test software without affecting live apps.
+• Development and Testing: Provides a secure space for developers to perform testing of the software without interference to active apps.

 Resource Management in VPS and VPN